 That extra loop gives some height to the stitch that single crochet doesn’t have, but other than that, it’s really the same.
 I love using HDC and it’s just the beginning of so many wonderful, cool stitches.
 I hope you follow along to see what other stitches I share.

 If you want to crochet at your own pace and get more tutorials, tips, and patterns all in one place, check out The Beginner’s Guide to Crochet!
 It’s an ebook with all my the first 12 lessons (complete with pictures and video just like this post), more tips on choosing the right materials and tools, along with 12 beginner-friendly patterns (also with video).
-Just click the image above to grab it!
+Just click the image below to grab it!
 Or find out all the details about it here.

 Thanks so much for reading!
 If you want to get even more freebies and new patterns, tips, and tutorials sent to your inbox every week, use the box below to subscribe to the weekly newsletter.
 It’s free and you’ll get access to the subscriber-only resource library filled with goodies to help you crochet better!